Lacoste: History

 René Lacoste founded La Chemise Lacoste in 1933 with André Gillier, the owner and president of the largest French knitwear manufacturing firm at the time.
 They began to produce the revolutionary tennis shirt Lacoste had designed and worn on the tennis courts with the crocodile logo embroidered on the chest.
 The company claims this as the first example of a brand name appearing on the outside of an article of clothing.
-Starting in the 1950s, Izod produced clothing known as Izod Lacoste under license for sale in the U.S. This partnership ended in 1993 when Lacoste regained exclusive U.S. rights to distribute shirts under its own brand.
+Starting in the 1950s, Izod produced clothing known as Izod Lacoste under license for sale in the US.
+This partnership ended in 1993 when Lacoste regained exclusive U.S. rights to distribute shirts under its own brand.
 In 1977, Le Tigre Clothing was founded in an attempt to directly compete with Lacoste in the US market, selling a similar array of clothing, but featuring a tiger in place of the signature Lacoste crocodile.